 The National Highway Traffic Safety Administration estimated nearly 43,000 traffic fatalities in the U.S. in 2021, the highest number of deaths since 2005.
 Each number represents a life lost and a family left grieving a loved one.

-Traffic safety affects everyone, and governments continue to focus on decreasing deaths and serious injuries across the country.
+Traffic safety affects everyone, and governments continue to focus on decreasing deaths and serious injuries nationwide.
 As we examine traffic data, we’re better able to understand why fatality rates are so high and how we can improve safety.
-Here are some New Mexico road safety stats, facts, and tips to help keep you and your family safe.
+Here are some New Mexico traffic statistics, facts, and road safety tips to help keep you and your family safe.

 Traffic statistics vary widely by state and region.
 Nationwide, the 42,915 traffic fatalities in 2021 represented a 10.5% increase from the year before—the highest percentage increase in the history of the Fatality Analysis Reporting System.

 How does that data compare to statistics from New Mexico?
-The following data comes from the New Mexico Department of Transportation (NMDOT).
+The following data comes from the U.S. Department of Transportation for the state of New Mexico.

 Fatalities and Serious Injuries

-Data from 2021 is still incomplete, but we can see which direction traffic accidents are trending by reviewing the previous few years.
+Data from 2022 and 2023 is still incomplete, but we can see which direction traffic accidents are trending by reviewing the previous few years.

-Although the number of fatalities and injury crashes decreased in 2020 due to the COVID-19 pandemic and lockdown, the percentage of fatal crashes rose.
-As more people return to the roads and drive more miles, keeping the fatal crash count low will be difficult.
+Although the number of fatalities and vehicle injuries in New Mexico decreased in 2020 due to the COVID-19 pandemic and lockdown, the percentage of fatal crashes rose in 2021.
+Keeping the fatal crash count low will be difficult as more people return to the roads and drive more miles.

 Top Contributing Factors in Crashes